 General Functions of the Technical Sub-committee

-2. The Technical Sub-ommittee, established in accordance with paragraph 9(9) of the Partnership document, provides scientific and technical advice to, inter alia, the Meeting of the Partners, the Secretariat, any other body set up under the Partnership or any Partner.
+2. The Technical Sub-committee, established in accordance with paragraph 9(9) of the Partnership document, provides scientific and technical advice to, inter alia, the Meeting of the Partners, the Secretariat, any other body set up under the Partnership or any Partner.

 Operating Principles

-3. The Technical Sub-ommittee, in carrying out its functions, should support the implementation of the Partnership in a manner consistent with other nationally and internationally agreed goals relevant to the objectives of the Partnership document.
+3. The Technical Sub-committee, in carrying out its functions, should support the implementation of the Partnership in a manner consistent with other nationally and internationally agreed goals relevant to the objectives of the Partnership document.

-4. The Technical Sub-ommittee should endeavour constantly to improve the quality of its scientific and technical advice through improving scientific input into the work of its meetings and meetings of the Partnership working groups and task forces.
+4. The Technical Sub-committee should endeavour constantly to improve the quality of its scientific and technical advice through improving scientific input into the work of its meetings and meetings of the Partnership working groups and task forces.

-5. The Technical Sub-ommittee may formulate its advice or recommendations in the form of options or alternatives, where appropriate.
+5. The Technical Sub-committee may formulate its advice or recommendations in the form of options or alternatives, where appropriate.

 Functions

-6. The Technical Sub-ommittee should fulfil the functions assigned to it by the Meeting of the Partners.
+6. The Technical Sub-committee should fulfil the functions assigned to it by the Meeting of the Partners.
 These functions include:

 a. advising, between Meetings of the Partners, on the development and implementation of the Partnership’s work programme from a scientific and technical standpoint;